Tips for installing a machine on FI

 DEVICESCAN and add one line for each disk, e.g.

-/dev/sda will be checked by a short self-test every day at 2am and a long self-test once every 7 days at 4am.
-Although this load is not significant, we recommend running tests for individual drives at different times.
-For more details, see the documentation by using the command
+/dev/sda disk will be checked by a short self-test every day at 2am and by a long self-test once every 7 days at 4am.
+While this workload is not significant, we recommend running the tests for each disk at different times.
+For more details, see the documentation at

-If other users are logged on to your server, you probably do not want to give them root access.
-In some distributions, it is allowed to use the command
+If other users will be logging into your server under their own accounts, you probably don't want to give them root access.
+In fact, some distributions allow the

-sudo for common users.
-This can be checked and possibly set in
+sudo command for regular users.
+This can be checked and possibly set up in

 Webserver and SSL settings

-If you are planning to run a secure website on your machine, you should pay attention to the correct and secure SSL/TLS configuration.
-You can read about the secure connection settings on the page Webserver and SSL settings .
+If you plan to run a secure website on the machine, it is advisable to pay attention to the correct and secure SSL/TLS configuration.
+You can read about setting up a secure connection on the Webserver and SSL Settings page.